 Taking and editing the best photos is an art that takes time to perfect.
 Every little detail in a photo counts and tells its own story.
 Even if you simply want to touch up a picture or sharpen the image, it can be difficult to know where to start.
-Here are three apps that can help you edit and produce the best photos!
+Here are three photo editing apps that can help you produce the best photos!

 MuseCam is an app that can help you take amazing, professional photos.
 The app unlocks your phone camera’s potential by encompassing manual controls, like custom exposure with control of shutter, ISO, white balance, and focus.
 MuseCam also allows you to edit your images using “emulating presets, professional grade tools, and advanced camera controls.”

 According to the website, the app is “perfect for amateur shutterbugs and professionals alike.
 MuseCam has a refreshingly simple interface featuring no-import editing, a clean gesture-based UI, and advanced tools made simple to understand.
 It also allows you to create custom presets that designed by world-class photographers, or create and share your own.
 You can also capture the perfect tone and create emotion by adjusting the HSL of each color separately.